danchanka/docusaurustest/docs/LSFUS/Properties_and_actions_block.md

-# lsFusionProperties and actions block
+---

-# Properties and actions block
+title: 'Properties and actions block'
+---

 The property and action [block of the FORM instruction](FORM_instruction.md) adds [properties and actions](Form-structure_1573069.html#Formstructure-properties) to the [form structure](Form_structure.md).